Alireza Farshi

-Alireza Farshi a South Azerbaijani national cultural activist.
+Alireza Farshi is an Iranian Azerbaijani national cultural activist.
 He was arrested by Iranian security forces along with other national activists for attending the International Mother Language Day celebrations in Tehran on February 21, 2014.
 He was later sentenced to 15 years in prison and two years in exile in the city of Bagh-e Malek in Khuzestan province.
 Amnesty International has declared him a prisoner of conscience because there are no criminal elements in his activity, as well as because of the protection of human rights and the rights of the mother tongue and required his release with other organisations.
-He is also the founder of the "Kəndimiz" (Our Village) Foundation, which collects and delivers books for children to various regions and villages in South Azerbaijan.
+He is also the founder of the "Kəndimiz" (Our Village) Foundation, which collects and delivers books for children to various regions and villages in Iranian Azerbaijan.

 About

 Life and activities

 Alireza Farshi was born in 1979 in Dizaj Yekan village of Marand.
 His father died in the Iran-Iraq war.
-He strated to study Sharif University of Technology in 1998.
+He began his studies at Sharif University of Technology in 1998.
 He studied computer engineering.
 He later received a master's degree from Tehran University.
 While studying at the university, he worked at the editorial office of "Yol" journal, published in Azerbaijani Turkish at Tehran University.
 After graduating, he lived in Tabriz for a year.
 He later began teaching at Azad University in Julfa.
-In addition to his teaching activities, he established the “Our Village” Foundation, which collects and delivers books for children to various regions and villages in South Azerbaijan.
-And he personally participated in the delivery of books.
+In addition to his teaching activities, he established the “Our Village” Foundation, which collects and delivers books for children to various regions and villages in Iranian Azerbaijan.
+He personally participated in the delivery of books.
 During the years of its activity, “Our Village” Foundation has donated thousands of books to children living in dozens of settlements.